 And at the same time, the team were going through their own transition.

 We moved to the Emirates and had to pay off our massive debt.
 We declined as a team.
 Sold our best players.
 And the emergence of well-funded clubs meant we slipped down the ranks.

 Our once idolized boss, was now a shadow of the man we all looked up to.

 On a personal note, I took some time away from Arsenal Review to focus on my career.
-I moved away from London, landed a job at Google in New York & started a company.
+I moved away from London, landed a job in New York & started a company.